onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 SoulOS - purpose and meaning

+Alasdair MacIntyre once wrote: ‘I can only answer the question “What am I to do?” if I can answer the prior question “Of what story or stories do I find myself a part?”’

 God is integrated information

 God is our aggregated and compressed competence that can speak to us - the system that answers every question in the world publicly